The Supplemental Pension Plans Act and its regulations

 2020 Agreement Respecting Multi-Jurisdictional Pension Plans

-The agreement replaces, for the governments party to it, both:
+The Agreement replaces, for the governments party to it, both:

 • the 2016 Agreement Respecting Multi-Jurisdictional Pension Plans, signed by the governments of Québec, British Columbia, Nova Scotia, Ontario and Saskatchewan.